 What’s it like to drive?

-There are both diesel and petrol engines available in the Alfa Giulietta - the best options are actually the ones with the least power.
+There are both diesel and petrol engines available in the Alfa Giulietta, and the best options are actually the ones with the least power.

 The gearshift in all Giulietta models is reasonably quick, although the fact that all pedals sit at different heights will take a little getting used to.

-All Giuliettas have a ‘DNA’ switch that allows you to tailor the accelerator and steering responses just the way you want to.
+It's also worth noting that these cars also have a ‘DNA’ switch that allows you to tailor the accelerator and steering responses to your preferences.

 The best options are actually the ones with the least power.

-Italian design and flair is present and correct throughout the interior of the Giulietta.
+Italian design and flair flows throughout the interior of the Giulietta.
 From the second you sit in the driver’s seat you, know you’re in something a little different from the norm.
-The glass area is quite small and the pillars short and thick, giving you the feeling of being in a cockpit.
+The glass area is quite small while the pillars are short and thick, giving you the feeling of being in a cockpit.

 The centre of the steering wheel apes the triangular grille on the front, and in front of it sits an instrument binnacle that could have been designed 40 years ago – in a good way.
-There are separate dials for the rev-counter and speedometer, in the style of Alfas from the 1960s, and there are gauges for the fuel gauge and water temperature between them.
-Below these is a small digital display that shows other information, such as economy, range to empty and suchlike.
+There are separate dials for the rev-counter and speedometer, in the style of Alfas from the 1960s, with gauges for the fuel and water temperature placed between them.
+Below these is a small digital display that shows other information including economy and range to empty.

 Immediately left of this sits the radio set-up, although later cars will have a touchscreen here.
 This allows you to operate the sat-nav system where fitted, the DAB radio, the mobile phone system and some of the car’s functions.

-Below this sit 3 extremely clear dials that operate the air-conditioning/climate control system.
-On manual cars, you’ll notice a gearlever topped by a metal ball that is oh-so-tactile, while cars with an automatic transmission have a leather-wrapped gear selector.
+Below this sit three extremely clear dials that operate the air-conditioning/climate control system.
+On manual cars, you’ll notice a gearstick topped by a metal ball that is oh-so-tactile, while cars with an automatic transmission have a leather-wrapped gear selector.